Feb. 20, 2014

 "I am grateful for the support our teaching hospital received last year, however, state funding for OSU Medical Center must continue to ensure the training of quality medical graduates for Oklahoma," said Smith.
 "The medical center trains more than 150 physicians each year, many of whom remain in the state to practice."

-The largest osteopathic teaching hospital in the country, OSU Medical Center provides the majority of residency positions for OSU-COM graduates and serves as the primary training facility for OSU medical students.
+one of the largest osteopathic teaching hospitals in the country, OSU Medical Center provides the majority of residency positions for OSU-COM graduates and serves as the primary training facility for OSU medical students.
 The medical center serves 46,000 emergency room visits each year and provided more than $24.5 million in charity care last year.

 OSU Center for Health Sciences President Kayse Shrum, who will join students and the OOA for the event, sees the value in promoting community advocacy to future physicians.